thautwarm/MLStyle.jl/README.md

 ### Prerequisite

-Recently the rudimentary benchmarks have been finished, which turns out that MLStyle.jl could be extremely fast when matching cases are complicated, while in terms of some very simple cases(straightforwardly destructure shallow tuples, arrays and datatypes without recursive invocations), Match.jl could be faster.
+Recent benchmarks have been run, showing that MLStyle.jl can be extremely fast for complicated pattern matching, but due to it's advanced machinery, has noticeable overhead in very simple cases such as straightforwardly destructuring shallow tuples, arrays and datatypes without recursive invocations.

-All benchmark scripts are provided at directory [Matrix-Benchmark](https://github.com/thautwarm/MLStyle.jl/blob/master/matrix-benchmark).
+All benchmark scripts are provided at the directory [Matrix-Benchmark](https://github.com/thautwarm/MLStyle.jl/blob/master/matrix-benchmark).

 To run these cross-implementation benchmarks, some extra dependencies should be installed: